wintercms/docs/database/traits.md

 ## Sluggable

 Slugs are meaningful codes that are commonly used in page URLs.
-To automatically generate a unique slug for your model, apply the `Winter\Storm\Database\Traits\Sluggable` trait and declare a `$slugs` property.
+To automatically generate a unique slug for your model, apply the `Winter\Storm\Database\Traits\Sluggable` trait and declare a protected `$slugs` property.

 ```php
 class User extends Model